“The government pressured to punish me”

 05/07/2021 at 12:22 CEST

 The theme of Juan Cala about his possible racist insult towards Mouctar Diakhaby continues to talk.
-On this occasion, the central Cadiz has stated that the government He pressed for punishment after the accusations of racism he experienced, something that has not been proven to have happened.
+On this occasion, the central Cadiz has stated that the government pressed for punishment after the accusations of racism that he experienced, something that has not been proven to happen.

-Cala, who ended his season with a knee injury, blamed the incident on “Diakhaby is a puppet in the hands of Murthy, who wants to cover up mismanagement with something that hasn’t happened”.
-In addition, he remembers that they did not let him enter the Valencia dressing room and that already in the field he sensed that “he was going to get mixed up” due to the attitudes he saw in the che team and that later “they criticized to win a handful of votes”.
+Cala, who has finished his season with a knee injury, blamed the incident on “Diakhaby is a puppet in the hands of Murthy, who wants to cover up mismanagement with something that hasn’t happened”.
+In addition, he remembers that they did not let him enter the Valencia dressing room and that already in the field he sensed that “he was going to get mixed up” because of the attitudes he saw in the che team and that later he “they criticized to win a handful of votes”.

 “Others do it to gain followers on social networks and they don’t give a damn about the reality of the facts”Cala asserted.
 Not only does he have pressure from the Government to sanction him, but he also assures that they have submitted a letter to the Federation so that it was, but “they have not had the dignity to apologize when it has been shown that this is not true.”